March 16, 2017

 How does stack effect impact your home’s heating?

-The biggest problem posed by stack effect is that your home loses conditioned air, and you therefore end up wasting energy and will likely see your heating costs increase.
+The biggest problem posed by the stack effect is that your home loses conditioned air, and you, therefore, end up wasting energy and will likely see your heating costs increase.
 However, another factor is that this problem tends to become worse over time.
-If the airflow is particularly strong, it can put pressure on crumbling masonry, cracking weather stripping, fine cracks and other vulnerable areas.
-Constant pressure can widen these gaps and make them expand, which can further intensify the airflow and accelerate energy loss.
+If the airflow is particularly strong, it can put pressure on crumbling masonry, cracking weather stripping, fine cracks, and other vulnerable areas.
+The constant pressure can widen these gaps and make them expand, which can further intensify the airflow and accelerate energy loss.

 Overcoming stack effect